peaksandpies/universal-analytics/README.md

 Granted, the chance of this example actually happening in practice might be rather low.

-However, `universal-analytics` is smart when it comes to daisy-chaining certain calls.
-In many cases, a `pageview()` call is instantly followed by an `event()` call to track some additional information about the current page. `universal-analytics` makes creating the connection between the two easy:
+However, `cross-ga` is smart when it comes to daisy-chaining certain calls.
+In many cases, a `pageview()` call is instantly followed by an `event()` call to track some additional information about the current page. `cross-ga` makes creating the connection between the two easy:

 ```javascript
 visitor.pageview("/landing-page-1").event("Testing", "Button color", "Blue").send()